 There is always an empty spot in my heart but I have met a few from the 3/4 and one particularly, is my new brother.
 For all of you still with us, it is wonderful to be able to say thanks for your service, for keeping us free, and for writing on this page.
 Annie, Bill’s sis

 From The Norwalk Hour July 18, 1966

-Delbarton School, Class of 1962 alum, Joe Stehr, purchased a brick in honor of Corporal Lilly in Semper Fidelis Park, National Museum of the Marine Corps, 18900 Jefferson Davis Hwy, Triangle, VA 22172
+Delbarton School Class of 1962 alum, Joe Stehr, purchased a brick in honor of Corporal Lilly in Semper Fidelis Park, National Museum of the Marine Corps, 18900 Jefferson Davis Highway, Triangle, Virginia

-Corporal Lilly is buried in St. John’s Cemetery, Norwalk, Section F1, Grave 1024.
+Corporal Lilly is buried in St. John’s Cemetery, 223 Richards Avenue, Norwalk, Connecticut; Section F1, Grave 1024.
+Photo by webmaster.